 (F) This state reserves the right to refuse the use of this state's name in the credits of any tax credit-eligible motion picture production.

-(1) The director of development services in consultation with the tax commissioner shall adopt rules for the administration of this section, including rules setting forth and governing the criteria for determining whether a motion picture production is a tax credit-eligible production; activities that constitute the production of a motion picture; reporting sufficient evidence of reviewable progress; expenditures that qualify as eligible production expenditures; a competitive process for approving credits; and consideration of geographic distribution of credits.
+(1) The director of development services in consultation with the tax commissioner shall adopt rules for the administration of this section, including rules setting forth and governing the criteria for determining whether a motion picture production is a tax credit-eligible production; activities that constitute the production of a motion picture; reporting sufficient evidence of reviewable progress; expenditures that qualify as eligible production expenditures; a competitive process for approving credits; consideration of geographic distribution of credits; and implementation of the program described in division (I) of this section.
 The rules shall be adopted under Chapter 119. of the Revised Code.

 (2) The director may require a reasonable application fee to cover administrative costs of the tax credit program.
 The fees collected shall be credited to the business assistance fund created in section 122.174 of the Revised Code.
 All grants, gifts, fees, and contributions made to the director for marketing and promotion of the motion picture industry within this state shall also be credited to the fund.
 The director shall use money in the fund to pay expenses related to the administration of the Ohio film office and the credit authorized by this section and sections 5726.55, 5733.59, 5747.66, and 5751.54 of the Revised Code.